Enhanced Dementia Surveillance Initiative

 - Socio-demographic, risk and protective factors

-Project description: The project aims to enable the early identification of people living with dementia (both diagnosed and undiagnosed dementia) and those at risk of developing dementia (including those with mild cognitive impairment) to facilitate more appropriate care and to improve the understanding of risk factors.
+Project description: The project aimed to enable the early identification of people living with dementia (both diagnosed and undiagnosed dementia) and those at risk of developing dementia (including those with mild cognitive impairment) to facilitate more appropriate care and to improve the understanding of risk factors.

 Health surveillance of community-dwelling, person-with-dementia and caregiver dyads